George Floyd protests in Minneapolis–Saint Paul: Racial disparities in Minnesota

 By the beginning of the 21st century, Minneapolis was home to some of the largest racial disparities in the United States.
-The city's population of people of color and Indigenous people fared worse than the city's white population for many measures of well-being, such as health outcomes, academic achievement, income, and home ownership.
+The city's population of people of color and Indigenous people fared worse than the city's white population by many measures of well-being, such as health outcomes, academic achievement, income, and home ownership.
 The result of discriminatory policies and racism over the course of the city's history, racial disparity was described by author Tom Webber in Minneapolis: An Urban Biography as the most significant issue facing Minneapolis in the first decades of the 2000s.

 By 2015, homeownership rates in the Twin Cities were 75 percent for white families, but only 23 percent for black families, one of the largest disparities in the nation.
-By 2018, unemployment for blacks in Minnesota had reached a historic low of 6.9 percent, but it was still three times higher than the rate for whites.
+By 2018, unemployment for black people in Minnesota had reached a historic low of 6.9 percent, but it was still three times higher than the rate for white people.
 Though black residents made up just 6 percent of Minnesota's population, they were nearly 37 percent of the state's prison population in 2016.
 By the 2020s, generations of the city's black residents had been unable to experience the same levels of comforts and asset accumulation as the white residents.

 The Atlantic said that years of disinvestment and abandonment of the area around Lake Street in Minneapolis and city officials ignoring the needs of the community's black residents were some of the conditions that led to civil disorder in Minneapolis.